Product Photography for Watches and Timepieces: Luxury Techniques

 Post-Processing

-Use Pic1.ai for clean background removal.
+Use our AI Photo Editor for clean background removal.
 Watches benefit from dark or gradient backgrounds that enhance the luxury feel.
 Add a reflection shadow for a showroom presentation.